Tritone: Medieval and Rennaissance periods

 It seems first to have been designated as a "dangerous" interval when Guido of Arezzo developed his system of hexachords and with the introduction of B flat as a diatonic note, at much the same time acquiring its nickname of "Diabolus in Musica" ("the devil in music").

-That original symbolic association with the devil and its avoidance led to Western cultural convention seeing the tritone as suggesting "evil" in music.
+That original symbolic association with the devil and its avoidance led to Western cultural convention seeing the tritone as suggesting evil in music.
 However, stories that singers were excommunicated or otherwise punished by the Church for invoking this interval are likely fanciful.
 At any rate, avoidance of the interval for musical reasons has a long history, stretching back to the parallel organum of the Musica Enchiriadis.
-In all these expressions, including the commonly cited "mi contra fa est diabolus in musica", the "mi" and "fa" refer to notes from two adjacent hexachords.
-For instance, in the tritone B–F, B would be "mi", that is the third scale degree in the "hard" hexachord beginning on G, while F would be "fa", that is the fourth scale degree in the "natural" hexachord beginning on C.
+In all these expressions, including the commonly cited "mi contra fa est diabolus in musica", mi and fa refer to notes from two adjacent hexachords.
+For instance, in the tritone B–F, B would be mi—the third scale degree in the hard hexachord beginning on G—while F would be fa—the fourth scale degree in the natural hexachord beginning on C.

+Common practice period

-Later, with the rise of the Baroque and Classical music era, composers accepted the tritone, but used it in a specific, controlled way—notably through the principle of the tension-release mechanism of the tonal system.
-In that system (which is the fundamental musical grammar of Baroque and Classical music), the tritone is one of the defining intervals of the dominant-seventh chord and two tritones separated by a minor third give the fully diminished seventh chord its characteristic sound.
-In minor, the diminished triad (comprising two minor thirds, which together add up to a tritone) appears on the second scale degree—and thus features prominently in the progression ii^{o}–V–i.
+Later, during the Baroque and Classical periods, composers accepted the tritone, but used it in a specific, controlled way—notably through the principle of the tension-release mechanism of the tonal system.
+In that system, the tritone is one of the defining intervals of the dominant seventh chord and two tritones separated by a minor third give the fully diminished seventh chord its characteristic sound.
+In minor, the diminished triad appears on the second scale degree—and thus features prominently in the progression ii^{o}–V–i.
 Often, the inversion ii^{o6} is used to move the tritone to the inner voices as this allows for stepwise motion in the bass to the dominant root.
 In three-part counterpoint, free use of the diminished triad in first inversion is permitted, as this eliminates the tritone relation to the bass.

 It is only with the Romantic music and modern classical music that composers started to use it totally freely, without functional limitations notably in an expressive way to exploit the "evil" connotations culturally associated with it, such as Franz Liszt's use of the tritone to suggest Hell in his Dante Sonata:

-—or Wagner's use of timpani tuned to C and F♯ to convey a brooding atmosphere at the start of the second act of the opera Siegfried.
+Wagner uses timpani tuned to C and F♯ to convey a brooding atmosphere at the start of the second act of the opera Siegfried.